opencadc/canfar-portal/docs/quick_start_fr.md

 </div>

-Now, exit the VM, and re-connect with your CANFAR username instead of the standard ubuntu username:
+Now, exit the VM, and re-connect with your CADC username instead of the standard ubuntu username:

 <div class="shell">